-HIGHLAND LASSIE CRUISES
+HIGHLAND LASSIE ISLAND CRUISES LTD

-We aquired her in 2008 by which time she had endured a desperate few years, Jim explained that he got too old to take her out alone so she just sat in the harbour, all he could do was visit, during one of these visits a couple of chappie came by and offered Jim a swap for a smaller boat, Jim seeing this as an opportunity to set to sea again, agreed.
-The chappies after several years of trying to raise funds to do whatever they intended to do, failed, everything of value was stripped off and she was abandoned and left in a state of forlorn on a pier in Stromness, Orkney.
+We aquired her in 2008 by which time she had endured a desperate few years, Jim explained that he got too old to take her out alone so she just sat in the harbour, all he could do was visit, during one of these visits a couple of chappie came by and offered Jim a swap for a smaller boat, Jim seeing this as an opportunity to set to sea again agreed.
+The chappies after several years of trying to raise funds to do whatever they intended to do, failed; everything of value was stripped off and she was abandoned and left in a state of forlorn on a pier in Stromness, Orkney.